-Steven R. Pruchansky - Mr. Pruchansky has entrepreneurial, executive and financial experience as a chief executive officer of an operating services company and a current and former director of real estate and banking companies.
+Steven R. Pruchansky - Mr. Pruchansky has entrepreneurial, executive and financial experience as a senior officer and chief executive of business in the retail, service and distribution companies and a current and former director of real estate and banking companies.

-Frances G. Rathke - Through her former positions in senior financial roles, as a former certified public accountant, and as a consultant on strategic and financial matters, Ms. Rathke has experience as a leader overseeing, conceiving, implementing, and analyzing strategic and financial growth plans, and financial statements.
+Frances G. Rathke - Through her former positions in senior financial roles, as a former Certified Public Accountant, and as a consultant on strategic and financial matters, Ms. Rathke has experience as a leader overseeing, conceiving, implementing, and analyzing strategic and financial growth plans, and financial statements.
 Ms. Rathke also has experience in the auditing of financial statements and related materials.
 In addition, she has experience as a director of various organizations, including a publicly traded company and a non-profit entity.